 Haysville is a somewhat small city located in the state of Kansas.
 With a population of 11,338 people and three constituent neighborhoods, Haysville is the 35th largest community in Kansas.

 Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Haysville is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Haysville is a city of professionals, sales and office workers, and service providers.
-There are especially a lot of people living in Haysville who work in office and administrative support (13.35%), sales jobs (7.94%), and teaching (6.66%).
+Overall, Haysville is a city of sales and office workers, professionals, and service providers.
+There are especially a lot of people living in Haysville who work in office and administrative support (13.56%), sales jobs (8.95%), and teaching (8.54%).

-The per capita income in Haysville in 2010 was $21,613, which is lower middle income relative to Kansas, and middle income relative to the rest of the US.
-This equates to an annual income of $86,452 for a family of four.
+The per capita income in Haysville in 2018 was $24,355, which is lower middle income relative to Kansas and the nation.
+This equates to an annual income of $97,420 for a family of four.
 However, Haysville contains both very wealthy and poor people as well.

 The most common language spoken in Haysville is English.
-Other important languages spoken here include Spanish and Mon-Khmer (Cambodian).
+Other important languages spoken here include Polish and Spanish.